soygul/organizer/README.md

 # Organizer
-Basic Android application kit with: persistent queue, and JSON HTTP API client.
+Basic Android application kit with: persistent queue, and JSON HTTP client.

 ## Status
 Work in progress.
 Can used as a starting example.